How it Works

 A good RULES.md turns your AI from a generic SQL generator into an analyst who understands your data.
 This is the single highest-leverage thing you can do in MarcoPolo.

-Lives at docs/RULES.md.
-Company-wide context that applies across all data sources:
+Lives at /workspace/RULES.md.
+Company-wide context that applies across all connections:

-- Descriptions of each data source and what lives where
+• Descriptions of each connection and what lives where

-Lives at docs/{datasource}/RULES.md.
-Context specific to a single data source:
+Lives at connections/<name>/RULES.md.
+Context specific to a single connection:

 SYNTAX.md: how to query each system

-Each data source gets a docs/{datasource}/SYNTAX.md file, auto-generated by MarcoPolo.
-These are query syntax guides tailored to the specific system your AI is querying.
+Each connection ships with a connections/<name>/SYNTAX.md written by MarcoPolo.
+These are query syntax guides tailored to the specific system the connection points at.

 How to edit RULES.md

-SYNTAX.md and examples are managed by MarcoPolo.
+The platform owns SYNTAX.md and metadata snapshots.
 RULES.md is yours to write and maintain.

 In the web app

-Per-data-source rules: Open any data source's detail view and click the RULES.md tab.
+Per-connection rules: Open any connection's detail view and click the RULES.md tab.

 Through your AI